TF-Hafnium/hafnium/docs/index.rst

 For security information, check the :ref:`Threat Model` section, which documents identified vulnerabilities and respective mitigations.

-On our releases, the section :ref:`Change Log` will be updated to contain the summary of updates since previous releases.
+On our releases, the section :ref:`Change Log & Release Notes` will be updated to contain the summary of updates since previous releases.

 For support queries, get in touch and keep up-to-date: